 Before the assignment, the small business would collect the invoice, receive funds, and follow up for any missed payments.
 After assignment, the factoring company takes on these responsibilities for a fee, acting as an outsourced receivables department, and communicating any important information or updates related to the invoice.

 While best practices vary, most factoring companies require small business owners to assign an entire account, meaning all of that customer’s invoices must be submitted through the factoring company.
-Some invoice factoring companies we reviewed, such as BlueVine, allow small business owners to select specific invoices to factor, a practice referred to as spot factoring.
+Some invoice factoring companies, such as BlueVine, allow small business owners to select specific invoices to factor, a practice referred to as spot factoring.

 Why Factoring Companies Notify Customers